From Gisela’s place, Katelyn had managed to convince Elizabeth to stay for the night, so they could discuss Olivia’s relationship with Ryan.

 “No chance in hell.”
 Martha took the tot of tequila Katelyn had handed her and waited for Katelyn to fill her glass.
 “Cheers!”

 Though happy this was happening, Katelyn hadn’t wanted Justin back in her life in this manner—making up with her just because he couldn’t be with Gisela.
 But she wouldn’t let the chance slip.

-Olivia’s getting out of hand and need her father around.
+Olivia’s getting out of hand and needs her father around.
 Besides, she’d already decided to forgive her husband.

 “You guys are tempting me to drink when I’m not supposed to.
 Damn the cancer.”
-Elizabeth got up, poured herself more tea, and after stirring it, waggled her eyes, and pushed the cup away.
-“I keep
+Elizabeth got up, poured herself more tea, and after stirring it, pushed the cup away.
+“I keep forgetting I’m not

-forgetting I’m not supposed to use sugar.
-Oh, I’ve had to change a lot.”
+supposed to use sugar.
+Oh, I’ve had to change so much.”